pymupdf/PyMuPDF/docs/tutorial.rst

 .. highlight:: python

-This tutorial will show you the use of PyMuPDF, MuPDF in Python, step by step.
+This tutorial will show you the use of :title:`PyMuPDF`, :title:`MuPDF` in :title:`Python`, step by step.

-Because MuPDF supports not only PDF, but also XPS, OpenXPS, CBZ, CBR, FB2 and EPUB formats, so does PyMuPDF [#f1]_.
+Because :title:`MuPDF` supports not only PDF, but also XPS, OpenXPS, CBZ, CBR, FB2 and EPUB formats, so does PyMuPDF [#f1]_.
 Nevertheless, for the sake of brevity we will only talk about PDF files.
 At places where indeed only PDF files are supported, this will be mentioned explicitely.

 Importing the Bindings
 ==========================